Androcentrism

-Androcentrism (Ancient Greek, ἀνήρ, "man, male") is the practice, conscious or otherwise, of placing a masculine point of view at the center of one's world view, culture, and history, thereby culturally marginalizing femininity.
-The related adjective is androcentric, while the practice of placing the feminine point of view at the center is gynocentric.
+Androcentrism (Ancient Greek, ἀνήρ, "man, male") is the practice, conscious or otherwise, of placing a masculine point of view at the center of one's world view, culture, and history, thereby culturally marginalizing women.
+The related adjective is androcentric.
+The opposite of androcentric is gynocentric.

 Androcentrism has been described as a pervasive form of sexism.
 It has also been described as a movement centered on, emphasizing, or dominated by males or masculine interests.

 Etymology

 The term androcentrism was introduced 1903 by Lester Frank Ward in his book Pure Sociology.
 In his approach from biology to sociology, he argued that the life evolves from gynaecocracy to androcentrism.
 He wrote that "the male sex is viewed as primary, and the female is secondary", as a consequence of human evolution, but that in evolutionary biology, the female organism is primary as a means of procreation (1914, 292).
 After Charlotte Perkins Gilman heard him in a scientific debate, herself acknowledged his contribution in the preface to the first edition of her book, The Man-Made World; or, Our Androcentric Culture, published in 1911.
 Following the ideas of Lester Frank Ward ideas, Perkins Gilman argued that women were the dominant sex and only needed men for fertilisation.
 As insects and plants, women were originally primary to nature.
 Androcentrism was a consequence of human development in society, "based on an irrational glorification of the trivial male fertilizing function, had “resulted in arresting the development of half the world.”
 Therefore, androcentrism can be understood as a societal fixation on masculinity from which all things originate.
 Under androcentrism, masculinity is normative and all things outside of masculinity are defined as other.
 According to Perkins Gilman, masculine patterns of life and masculine mindsets claimed universality while female patterns were considered as deviance.
 She used these ideas in her essay The Man-Made World and her fictional book Herland, where an isolated group of women still remain in a gynecological society.
 In Herland, this community based on feminine principles is perfectly harmonious, rather than the current conflict-ridden androcentric society.